sogeuni/contents/abs/commands/internal-commands-and-builtins.md

 The -u option takes the [[io-redirection#^FDREF|file descriptor]] of the target file.

 The **read** command may also "read" its variable value from a file [[io-redirection|redirected]] to stdin.
 If the file contains more than one line, only the first line is assigned to the variable.
-If **read** has more than one parameter, then each of these variables gets assigned a successive [[special-characters#^WHITESPACEREF|whitespace-delineated]] string.
+If **read** has more than one parameter, then each of these variables gets assigned a successive [[special-characters#Whitespace|whitespace-delineated]] string.
 Caution!

 ###### Example 15-7.
 Using *read* with [[io-redirection|file redirection]]